isa-nurbek/python-project-49/README.md

 ### Rules

-1. The player is presented with a random number.
+- The player is presented with a random number.
-2. They must answer **"yes"** if the number is even, or **"no"** if the number is odd.
+- They must answer **"yes"** if the number is even, or **"no"** if the number is odd.
-3. If the player answers correctly, they proceed to the next question.
+- If the player answers correctly, they proceed to the next question.
-4. If the player answers incorrectly, the game ends with a failure message.
+- To win, the player must correctly answer **three consecutive** questions.
-5. To win, the player must correctly answer **three consecutive** questions.
+- If the player provides an incorrect answer, the correct result is displayed, and the game ends.
-6. Any input that does not match **"yes"** or **"no"** exactly (e.g., "y" instead of "yes") will be treated as incorrect.
+- Any input that does not match **"yes"** or **"no"** exactly (e.g., "y" instead of "yes") will be treated as incorrect.

 ### Example Gameplay